Table of Contents

 While companies create custom pricing just for you, you still have to decide if the investment is right for your team right now.
 Here are tips for how to choose CLM software when you need to compare price quotes:

-1. Know what tools and outcomes you want beforehand, so you aren’t dazzled into paying for exciting features you rarely use
+- Start by knowing exactly what tools and outcomes you want beforehand, so you aren’t dazzled into paying for exciting features you rarely use.

-2. Check G2 reviews, explore their highest-rated features, and check if the CLM has any G2 awards
+- Take a look at G2 reviews to explore their highest-rated features, and check if the CLM has any G2 awards.

-3. Read customer stories to see if they’ve helped companies achieve the results you want
+- Read through customer stories to see if they’ve actually helped companies achieve the results you want.

-4. Compare prices for the same factors, like the cost to add extra seats or contract limits
+- When you’re looking at quotes, compare prices for the exact same factors, like the cost to add extra seats or contract limits.

-5. Ask companies about the process to adjust your plan as needed
+- Don’t forget to ask companies about the process to adjust your plan as your needs change.

-6. Review ROI value-adds like AI and communities
+- Finally, review ROI value-adds like AI capabilities and user communities.

 Frequently asked questions about CLM pricing